aemon1407/WEBAPPSECURITY-IMPROVED/README.md

 <a id="inputValidation"></a>
 ### 1. Input Validation
 Implemented input validation to prevent unwanted characters or format for every user input.
-- Using Regex to ensure that only allowed characters can be entered as input. <br>
+- Using Regular Expression to ensure that only allowed characters can be entered as input. <br>
   Snippets from Registration.js : https://github.com/aemon1407/WEBAPPSECURITY-IMPROVED/blob/371e923b7ca221b4309d8892e38da41039f2be1f/registration/Registration.js#L37-L52 <br>

 - Ensure that email & matric number can only be registered once by user.